Inflation in Indonesia

 Indonesia - Inflation

-Inflation dipped to 2.6% in February from 2.8% in January, marking the lowest reading since 2009 but remaining just within Bank Indonesia’s target range of 3.5% plus or minus 1.0 percentage point.
-Core inflation was unchanged at 3.1%.
+Inflation rose from 2.8% in April to 3.3% in May, the highest reading in 13 months and moving further within Bank Indonesia’s target range of 3.5% plus or minus 1.0 percentage point.
+Core inflation was stable at 3.1%.